01-edu/public/subjects/java/projects/travel-plan/README.md

 ##### Use of Docker and Ansible:
 -    Docker to support automated provisioning and deployment of microservices.
--    Ansible for creating playbooks to deploy all system elements consistently and scalably.
+-    Ansible for creating playbooks to deploy all system elements consistently and in a scalable way.

+##### Logging
+-   Implement some sort of logging system to be able to track and trace requests across multiple services.

 ##### Outcome:
 -    Achieve an automated, scalable infrastructure.